Kelvinskell/CloudApp/README.md

   - **Helm** is utilised to package the Kubernetes manifests.

   ## Data Tier
   **Amazon Aurora Serverless** is used as the user database for the application.
 This database resides in the Data-tier and can only be directly accessed by the Logic tier.
+Consists of two tables:
-All valid user credentials are stored in this datbase.
+  - **User Table:** All valid user credentails are stored here.

-  **DynamoDB** is used as the NOSQL Database for the application.
-This is where the provision-instance service in the Logic tier will read instance configuration instructions from.
+  - **Config Table:** All valid instance configuration instructions are stored here.

   ## Extras
   - **Terraform scripts** for provisioning AWS Cloud Infrastructure.